The question that I hear most often is, “How do I become a startup advisor?”

 I love to help startups in any way I can, and I love it when others want to help startups as well.
 But it takes commitment and hard work to become a startup advisor who can make a difference.

 My time at Dyn, which played a major role in the startup revolution, taught me so many lessons that fueled my desire to help more startups in the future.
-My colleagues on the York IE leadership team and I have personally invested in startup advising from the earliest days of our careers — as mentors, nonprofit board members, and angel investors.
+My colleagues on the York IE leadership team and I have personally invested in helping startups from the earliest days of our careers — as mentors, nonprofit board members, and angel investors.
 Our work as angels is what laid the foundation for York IE, and those experiences crafted York IE’s vision of building good companies, not fast exits.

 How do we do it?
 And how can you do it too?
 Here are the six most important things to do if you want to become a startup advisor: